doczjs/docz/core/gatsby-theme-docz/README.md

 ### Customizing components

-Components shadowing is one of the best things included in the new Gatsby theme features, with it is possible to replace theme files just by creating your own file following a file naming convetion.
+Components shadowing is one of the best things included in the new Gatsby theme feature, with it is possible to replace theme files just by creating your own file following a file naming convetion.

-Example: If you're using `gatsby-theme-docz` which uses a `Header` component located at `src/components/Header/index.js` you can override the component by creating `src/gatsby-theme-docz/components/Header/index.js`.
+Example: If you're using our `gatsby-theme-docz` which has a `Header` component located at `src/components/Header/index.js` you can override the component by creating `src/gatsby-theme-docz/components/Header/index.js`.
 Cool right?

 So, now that you know about how component shadowing works on Gatsby themes, you can override anything inside the `gatsby-theme-docz`.